-Rep. Martha Roby is currently in her second term serving the people of Alabama’s 2nd Congressional District in the U.S. House of Representatives.
-Prior to being elected to Congress, Rep. Roby worked as an attorney and served as a city councilman in her hometown of Montgomery, Alabama.
+Rep. Martha Roby (ROH-bee) Rep. Martha Roby is currently in her third term serving the people of Alabama’s 2nd Congressional District in the U.S. House of Representatives.
+Prior to being elected to Congress, Rep. Roby worked as an attorney and served as a city councilman in her hometown of Montgomery.

 In her short tenure in Congress, Rep. Roby has distinguished herself as an effective legislator and messenger for the conservative cause.
 In 2013, Roby shepherded the Working Families Flexibility Act, which repealed an outdated federal regulation to give employees in the private sector more options for paid time off, to House passage.
 Last Congress, Roby’s Senate companion bill was blocked by the gridlocked Democratic Majority.
 She has re-introduced the Working Families Flexibility Act and is still very much committed to providing working families with greater flexibility in overtime compensation.
 Always on the lookout for government overreach and abuse, Roby brought attention to a questionable Labor Department program that targeted the right-to-work Alabama automotive industry.
 As a strong advocate for the unborn, Roby has often spoken against the federal funding of abortion and in support of other pro-life causes.